method5/method5/user_guide.md

 There are a few DBA tasks that Method5 cannot fully automate.
 However, Method5 can still assist with these tasks.

 * Upgrading and Patching - Method5 can run database and host commands but it requires a running database.
 Upgrading and patching requires their own specialized tools.
-(And in practice, in most environments those tasks are too fragile to fully automate.)
+(And in practice, in most environments those tasks are too fragile to fully automate anyway.)
 * Deployments - Developers will want to use their own specialized tools for this.
 But Method5 can help harmonize environments and can compare all objects, in all databases, in a single view.

-At least one DBA on your team should use Method5 if your organization is serious about database automation.
+At least one DBA, developer, or analyst in your organization should use Method5 if your organization is serious about database automation.